 Please try again in a couple of minutes

 See more In-depth

-- Chickenpox (varicella) complications.
-Centers for Disease Control and Prevention. http://www.cdc.gov/chickenpox/about/complications.html.
-Accessed Jan.
-10, 2013.
+- Timing and spacing of immunobiologics.
+Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/hcp/acip-recs/general-recs/timing.html.
+Accessed Feb.
+27, 2023.

 - Infants and children birth through age 6.
 U.S. Department of Health and Human Services. https://www.hhs.gov/immunization/who-and-when/index.html.
 Accessed Feb.
 27, 2023.

 - Drutz J, et al. Autism spectrum disorder and chronic disease: No evidence for vaccines or thimerosal as a contributing factor. https://www.uptodate.com/contents/search.
 Accessed Feb.
 27, 2023.

 - Drutz J, et al. Standard immunizations for children and adolescents: Overview. https://www.uptodate.com/contents/search.
 Accessed Feb.
 27, 2023.